 The Board recognised the importance of the internal audit function and the independent status required for it to carry out the job effectively.
-During the FYE 30 September 2009, the internal audit function in respect to the accounting system was outsourced to CAS Consulting Services Sdn.
-Bhd. and the internal audit function for the operations was performed by Quality Assurance and Audit department (QA) of the Group.
-The Internal QA team introduced risk based auditing approach with risk focused audit program in order to ensure that the principal risks were being identified and mapped with the existing system of internal control.
-The outsourcing of the audit functions in respect to the Group's accounting system was carried out stringently whereby results of accounting were properly maintained.
+During the FYE 30 September 2010, the internal audit function in respect of the accounting system was outsourced to CAS Consulting Services Sdn.
+Bhd. and the internal audit function for the operations was performed by Governance, Risk and Compliance (GRC) department of the Group.
+The Internal GRC team introduced risk based auditing approach with risk focused audit program in order to ensure that the principal risks were being identified and mapped with the existing system of internal control.
+The outsourcing of the audit functions in respect of the Group's accounting system was carried out stringently whereby results of accounting were properly maintained.
 As an ISO27001:2005 certified organization towards Information Security Management Systems (ISMS), the audit functions are to ensure that the controls and objectives of the standards are adhered to, maintained and followed.
 The audit plans that have been prepared at the beginning of the year were followed accordingly and areas of improvement were highlighted in the audit reports and discussed during the Management Review meetings together with the Audit Committee.
-By being certified towards ISO9001:2000, Quality Management Systems (QMS) the organisation was able to handle project management in a professional and structured way resulting in customer's confidence.
+By being certified towards ISO9001:2008, Quality Management Systems (QMS) the organisation is able to handle project management in a professional and structured way resulting in customer's confidence.

-The Group had incurred a total amount of RM9,500 for the internal audit function for the FYE 30 September 2009.
+The Group had incurred a total amount of RM9,500 for the internal audit function for the FYE 30 September 2010.

-The Board had via the Audit Committee evaluated the effectiveness of the outsourcer and QA by reviewing the results of its work in Audit Committee meetings.
+The Board had via the Audit Committee evaluated the effectiveness of the outsourcer and GRC by reviewing the results of its work in Audit Committee meetings.